javascript-tutorial/en.javascript.info/1-js/05-data-types/06-iterable/article.md

 alert(arr.pop()); // World (method works)
 ```

-`Array.from` at the line `(*)` takes the object, examines it for being an iterable or array-like, then makes a new array and copies there all items.
+`Array.from` at the line `(*)` takes the object, examines it for being an iterable or array-like, then makes a new array and copies all items to it.

 The same happens for an iterable: